CamWise17/project1cs445/README.md

 # Project 1 – Mental Fatigue Check-In App

 This repository contains the full design process and digital prototype for my Project 1.
-The goal of this project is to create a simple, supportive interface that helps student-athletes track and communicate their mental fatigue levels without feeling overwhelmed.
+The goal of this project is to create a simple, supportive interface -	that helps student athletes track mental fatigue and get support before burnout hits
 ---

 ##  Problem Statement